 - Weather: Heavy rain, cool temperatures, high winds, damp fog, sun

-- Hazards: Slippery roots, deep mud, steep slopes, washouts, blowdowns, fallen logs, tide problems, deep sand, pebbles, boulders, tidal shelves, rocky shorelines, impassible headlands, creek crossings, tidal creeks, tidal lagoons, tsunamis, rouge waves, floods, landslides
+- Hazards: Slippery roots, deep mud, steep slopes, washouts, blowdowns, fallen logs, tide problems, deep sand, pebbles, boulders, tidal shelves, rocky shorelines, impassible headlands, creek crossings, tidal creeks, tidal lagoons, tsunamis, rogue waves, floods, landslides

 Map

-The Federation of Mountain Clubs of BC (FMCBC) created, published, and distributed the Nootka Trail map, and promoted the conservation of West Nootka Island.
+Federation of Mountain Clubs of BC (FMCBC) created, published, and distributed the Nootka Trail map, and promoted the conservation of West Nootka Island.
 This general interest map is not suited to navigation.
 Instead, it highlights special points of interest and offers tips to make your hike more enjoyable.

 Guide Book